 So … tea tree oil is dangerous and potentially deadly.
 Then why is it in so many dog products – even natural products?
 There’s tea tree oil shampoo, spray, spritz, skin cream.
 You can find washes, wipes, topical flea treatments, and other dog skin products.

 Mostly, it’s because tea tree oil works, and works well.
 It may be in the products in very small, diluted amounts so manufacturers believe it’s safe.
 It’s thought a concentration of tea tree oil of 0.1-1% or even 2% is safe.
 But do you really want to risk it?

 You might decide it’s okay to try it on your dog’s skin.
 But remember … in the ASPCA review, tea tree oil was toxic even with topical application on the skin.
 And your dog could easily lick it … he might want to get rid of the strong smell.
 So even using tea tree oil for paws or skin conditions can be just as risky as taking it orally

 Cleaning Products With Tea Tree Oil

-Some people use tea tree oil cleaning products at home … but that’s not safe for your dog or cat either.
+Can you clean with tea tree oil if you have a dog?
+Some people use tea tree oil cleaning products at home.
+The answer is, that’s not safe for your dog or cat either.
 Remember your animals live mainly on the floor, where they can breathe the oil and absorb it through their pads.
 One reader told us her dog went into liver failure after she diffused tea tree oil while she was at work.
 Air fresheners can be just as risky for any period of time.